dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

 Setup Kserve
 --------------

 Kserve is an open-source serving platform that simplifies the deployment, scaling, and management of machine learning models in production environments, ensuring efficient and reliable inference capabilities.
 For more information, `click here. <https://kserve.github.io/website/0.11/get_started/>`_ Omnia deploys Kserve (v0.11.0) on the kubernetes cluster.
-Once KServe is deployed, any inference service can be installed on the kubernetes cluster.
+Once Kserve is deployed, any inference service can be installed on the kubernetes cluster.

 .. note:: Omnia 1.6 does not support deploying both Kserve and Kubeflow in the same Kubernetes cluster.
-If Kubeflow is already deployed on the cluster and you wish to deploy KServe, you must first remove Kubeflow.
+If Kubeflow is already deployed on the cluster and you wish to deploy Kserve, you must first remove Kubeflow.

 **Prerequisites**